Jane Porter (Tarzan): Film

 Early Tarzan films portrayed Jane Porter and (occasionally) her father faithfully to the portrayal in the novels.
 The 1932 sound film Tarzan the Ape Man and its sequels changed the character's name to Jane Parker, portraying her as English rather than American and making her and Tarzan the adoptive parents of an orphan they named "Boy".
 In addition, the name of Jane's father in the first film is James Parker.
-Remakes of the 1932 film, (Tarzan, the Ape Man (1959) and Tarzan, the Ape Man (1981)) reprised this portrayal as well as that of her father.
+Remakes of the 1932 film, (Tarzan, the Ape Man (1959) and Tarzan, the Ape Man (1981) reprised this portrayal as well as that of her father.
 Maureen O'Sullivan, who portrayed Jane Parker with Johnny Weissmuller in the 1932 film and its first few sequels, was the most famous screen Jane.

 In recent Tarzan films, starting with Greystoke: The Legend of Tarzan, Lord of the Apes (1984), the character is again Jane Porter, and her father Archimedes Q. Porter, and both once again Americans (with the exception of Disney's 1999 animated Tarzan, which again represents both as English).
-Jane Porter was once the ninth princess in the Disney Princess franchise but later removed.
-She permanently was replaced by Tiana from The Princess and the Frog.

 Actresses who portrayed Jane on film include: